13 Can't-Miss Spots in Costa Rica

 2. Reach the summit.

 The Poás Volcano is the most active of Costa Rica's volcanoes and features two lakes in the caldera.
 About a 90-minute drive from San José, the summit is fairly accessible -- with a paved road to the visitors center.
+Editor's Note: Due to recent eruptions in 2017 and 2019, check to make sure the park is open to visitors before visiting.

 The best time to visit is in the morning -- on a clear day you can see the Atlantic and Pacific Oceans from the summit before the afternoon clouds roll in.
 Go in the middle of the week for smaller crowds.
 Farther down the mountain, the cloud forest is dense with vegetation and wildlife and hiking trails.